 The sculpture didn’t influence Tripitaka’s title as the Golden Cicada Elder.
 But it’s still fascinating to see a real world connection between the insect and a bodhisattva.

-Fig. 5 – The Sixth-century Bodhisattva statue with a cicada decorating the crown (larger version).
+Fig. 5 – The 6th century Bodhisattva statue with a cicada decorating the crown (larger version).
 From Qingzhou Museum in Shandong province, China.
 Fig. 6 – A detail of the insect (larger version).

-Fig. 6 – A cropped detail of the Golden Cicada Elder by Taylor-Denna (larger version).
-Click here for the full version and artist’s statement.
+Fig. 6 – Detail of Master Golden Cicada by Taylor-Denna (larger version).
+Click here for the full version and the artist’s statement.
 Used with permission.

 Update: 12-01-21